NehaK275/Linux_Assignment/README.md

 "d" stands for directory and such a directory is a collection of configuration files which are often fragments that are included in the main configuration file.

 ### 43.What happens when a .pem file gets deleted?
-.pem file are a type of public key infrastructure file used for key and certificate.
-They are used to store SSL certificate and their associate private key.
-When a .pem file gets deleted then we won’t be able to connect to your instance because it requires pem file.
+`.pem` file are a type of public key infrastructure file used for key and certificate.
+They are used to store SSL certificate and their associate private key.When a .pem file gets deleted then we won’t be able to connect to your instance because it requires pem file.
+But we can gain access again by creating a new instance.
+We can create a new instance with the same key pair and we can access our AWS instance.

 ### 44.What information is stored in the /etc/host file?
 The /etc/hosts file contains the Internet Protocol (IP) host names and addresses for the local host and other hosts in the Internet network.
 This file is used to resolve a name into an address (that is, to translate a host name into its Internet address).